How to Fix Mold in Terrariums (7 Easy Tips & Tricks)

 Is Mold Harmful to Terrariums?

-If it starts to take over the whole terrarium then it becomes more of a problem, but a little bit of fuzz is not a serious threat.
+I mean, if it starts to take over the whole terrarium, then it becomes more of a problem.
+But a little bit of fuzz is not a serious threat.

-So, as long as your plants are healthy, mold shouldn’t pose much of a risk to them.
+So, as long as your plants are healthy, mold shouldn’t pose much risk to them.

 However, you can still get a moldy terrarium with healthy plants.
 Molds feed on sugars and other moist organic matter.
 They can even feed on surfaces like plastics if a biofilm (bacterial layer) is present.